What's The Cost to Repair a Roof in 2023? | Checkatrade Blog

 Choose a roofing company local to your area.
 This means if you need any further assistance at a later date they will be easy to get hold of.

-Avoid roofers that come cold calling at your door, as they may just be passing through, and may vanish once the job is done.
+Avoid roofers that come cold calling at your door.
+They may just be passing through and could easily vanish once the job is done.

-You can find checked and recommended roofers on Checkatrade, simply enter your postcode below.
+To find checked quality roofers on Checkatrade, simply enter your postcode below.

 See the tradespeople we've checked and recommend for your job